kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

          - ```BigQuery Data Editor```
          - ```BigQuery Job User```

-   2. Create a key for the created service account which will be needed to run a bigquery job from DBT running on a GCE instance.
+   2. Create a key for the created service account which will be needed to run a bigquery job from DBT running on a GCE instance (will be used in the next step 2).
+      - How to create a key
+         1. Go to "IAM & Admin"
+         2. Go to "Service Accounts"
+         3. Click "Actions" of the target service account
+         4. Click "Manage Keys" from the "Actions"
+         5. Click "Add key" and download the created json file.

 - Edit a service account for GCE which is automatically created when you create the GCE instance.
+(This will be done after creating a GCE instance)
+  - Target service account name
+    - ```<random_id>-compute@developer.gserviceaccount.com```
-  - In IAM page, edit the service account to have the following role.
-This is needed to create a dataset from this instance.
-This is not for the DBT tasks.
+  - Edit the service account to have the following role.
     - ```BigQuery Data Editor```
+      - This is needed to create a dataset from this instance.
+    - ```Cloud Composer v2 API Service Agent Extension```
+      - This is needed to build a Cloud Composer 2

 ## 2. Create a GCE instance

 1. Enable GCE(Compute Engine) API if not

 2. Create a new instance
-   - Need to set "Cloud API access scopes" to access bigquery from GCE
-     - Set "Enable" for BigQuery in Cloud API access scopes.
+   - By editing the created instance, need to set "Enable" for **Bigquery** in the **Cloud API access scopes** in the "Security and access" section.
+     - This needs to access bigquery dataset from a GCE instance.

 3. Setup DBT environment